nestauk/ai_genomics/docs/tech_spec.md

 We include open research activities in this project for three reasons:

 1. Research (in particular preprints) is likely to provide a timelier indicator of current and emerging trends in AI genomics than laggy patent and business activity data.
-2. Earlier-stage, emerging trends that might be relevant in the future are more likely to be present in research data than other sources that tell us about the techniques that are beign applied today.
+2. Earlier-stage, emerging trends that might be relevant in the future are more likely to be present in research data than other sources that tell us about the techniques that are being applied today.
 3. There are strong traditions of open publishing in genomics and AI research

-We recognise that publication data would, on its own, provide a skewed view of the situation and evolution of AI genomics R&D (e.g. not helping to distinguish between theoretical and applied activities, and missing R&D activities that business choose not to publish for commercial reasons).
+We recognise that publication data would, on its own, provide a skewed view of the situation and evolution of AI genomics R&D (e.g. not helping to distinguish between theoretical and applied activities, and missing R&D activities that businesses choose not to publish for commercial reasons).
 We will address these gaps by incorporating patent and business data into the project.

 #### Collection